 - school-based work experience student

 Clients, visitors and customers have their own work health and safety responsibilities, similar to those of a worker.
-They should be aware of their own safety and the safety of anyone else in the workplace and follow any instructions given by the PCBU as well.
+They should be aware of their own safety and the safety of anyone else in the workplace and follow any instructions given by the PCBU.

 A workplace includes any place where a worker goes or is likely to be for their work, such as a shop, office or factory.
-It also includes construction sites, and vehicles, vessels, aircraft or other mobile structures on land or water.
+It includes construction sites, as well as vehicles, vessels, aircraft or other mobile structures on land or water.